 ArtShare Performances 2016-17

-Through generous support from the Rainin Foundation, the San Francisco Neighborhood Arts Collaborative, and the Zellerbach Family Foundation, A.C.T. has been able to grant space to the following seven exciting artists and companies for the 2016–17 Season.
-Get a first look at the work they have been developing during performance dates below.
+Through generous support from the Rainin Foundation, the San Francisco Neighborhood Arts Collaborative, and the Zellerbach Family Foundation, A.C.T. was able to grant space to the following seven exciting artists and companies for the 2016–17 Season.

 Marga Gomez presents